Last Updated on

 Even some of the biggest celebrities in the world have Mini Labradoodles at home.
 Just ask Jennifer Aniston, Tiger Woods, and Norwegian royalty.
 The Prince and Princess of Norway are big fans of this breed.

 Does Size Really Matter?

 The size of a Miniature Labradoodle deserves its own section because, sometimes, the word “mini” goes missing.
-The smallest version of a Mini Labradoodle ranks between 14 – 16 inches (35 – 40cm) at the shoulders.
+As mentioned above the smallest version of a Mini Labradoodle ranks between 14 – 16 inches (35 – 40cm) at the shoulders.

 But what if a Miniature Labradoodle takes after its Labrador mom or dad?
 In that case, you’ve got a medium-sized dog at 17 – 20 inches (43 – 50cm) at the shoulders.

 But wait — there’s more!
 Mini Labradoodles can get as big as 21 – 24 inches (53 – 60cm) if there are a lot of Labrador genes mixed in.
 One size does not fit all.